DisasterMan78/discogs-api-se4-profile/README.md

 A very basic script which integrates via a few steps in Social Engine 4 admin.

+##Upload

+Add discogs.css, discogs.js and discogs.php File to webroot of the Social Engine 4 installation

 ##GMC Admin

 ###Settings > Profile Questions

 Select first profile type to have the Discogs releases

+Heading name is not optional, and ordering is important for the CSS to hide the question on the profile page, and for the

 > Add Heading